rxhxt/ai-pdf-assist/README.md

 ## Contribution Guidelines

 We welcome contributions!
 To get started:
 1. Fork the repository.

-  2.Create a new branch for your feature/bug fix:
+2. Create a new branch for your feature/bug fix:
    ```bash
    git checkout -b feature-name
    ```